 Local vaccine update

-The best place to find the latest information about the vaccination programme is via the local Clinical Commissioning Groups (CCGS), which are responsible for the programme.
+The best place to find the latest information about the COVID-19 vaccination programme is via the local Clinical Commissioning Groups (CCGs), which are responsible for the programme.
 You can see the links to the local CCGs below.

-- Anyone who is over 70 and who has not yet been invited for the vaccine is now being asked to book their vaccination appointment online or by calling 119.
+- Anyone who is either 36 or over, clinically vulnerable, clinically extremely vulnerable, learning disabled, a frontline health or social care worker or is the main carer for someone at high risk from coronavirus and who has not yet been invited for the vaccine is now being asked to book their vaccination appointment online or by calling 119.

 - You can learn about the vaccine rollout on the Cambridgeshire and Peterborough Clinical Commissioning Group's website.